San019/Census-Live-Counter/README.md

 # Census-Live-Counter
-Gives the live count of population
+Gives the live count of population.

 Analyzes the data and provide insights about the population.